Frequently Asked Questions regarding Stormwater

 Question: What is considered to be the County’s stormwater system?

 Answer: All man-made storm drains and ditches, as well as natural streams, rivers and lakes in the program area are part of the stormwater system.
 The program is required to respond to pollution problems in all of the water bodies, therefore they are included in the County’s stormwater system.

-Answer: If you witness water pollution activity, see material spilled or dumped into a waterway, or observe conditions in a storm drain or stream that indicate a polluting activity has occurred, PLEASE CALL: 209-7888 immediately.
-If it is after hours, please leave a message with details about the location and nature of the problem.
-If the situation is an imminent threat to life and health, please call Hamilton County Emergency Services at 622-7777 or call 911 to report the situation.
+Answer: If you see water pollution, witness any material spilled or dumped into a waterway, or observe conditions in a storm drain or stream that indicate a polluting activity has occurred, please report immediately Illicit Discharge/Illicit Connection Report Form!
+You may also call the reporting hotline at (423) 209-7888.
+If it is after regular business hours, please leave a detailed message.
+If the situation is an imminent threat to life or health, call 911.

 Question: Where do I go to dispose of household hazardous waste?